Some Examples of Privacy-preserving Publication and Sharing of COVID-19 Pandemic Data: Introduction

 Privacy-preserving collection and analysis of COVID-19 data have been developed and applied during the pandemic.
-The Google research teams apply differential privacy (DP) to generate anonymized metrics from the data of Google users who opted in for the Location History setting in their Google accounts and produce the COVID-19 community mobility reports \cite{aktay2020google}, to understand the impacts of social distancing policies on mobility and COVID-19 case growth in the US \cite{wellenius2021impacts}, to generate anonymized trends in Google searches for COVID-19 symptoms and related topics \cite{bavadekar2020google}, and to forecast COVID-19 trends using spatio-temporal graph neural networks \cite{kapoor2020examining}.
-DP is also integrated in deep learning to predict COVID-19 infections from imaging data \cite{muftuouglu2020differential,ulhaq2020COVID}. \citet{butler2020differentially} apply DP to generate individual-level health tokens/randomized health certificates while allowing useful aggregate risk estimates to be calculated.
-In all the above work, the randomization and anonymization processes are designed to ensure that minimal individual-level information -- such as locations, movement, behaviors, contacts, medical status -- can be derived from the released information while preserving the usefulness of the collective information at the population level.
+Google research teams apply differential privacy (DP) to generate anonymized metrics from the data of Google users who opted in for the Location History setting in their Google accounts and produce the COVID-19 community mobility reports \citep{aktay2020google}, to understand the impacts of social distancing policies on mobility and COVID-19 case growth in the US \citep{wellenius2021impacts}, to generate anonymized trends in Google searches for COVID-19 symptoms and related topics \citep{fabrikant2020google}, and to forecast COVID-19 trends using spatio-temporal graph neural networks \citep{kapoor2020examining}.
+DP is also integrated in deep learning to predict COVID-19 infections from imaging data \citep{muftuouglu2020differential, ulhaq2020COVID}. \citet{butler2020differentially} apply DP to generate individual-level health tokens/randomized health certificates while allowing useful aggregate risk estimates to be calculated.
+The methods in all the work above are designed to provide the usefulness of collective information in the released data without disclosing individual-level information upon release.